 You might have heard that your resume should fit onto one page.

-Yet, it’s not a hard and fast rule; there are times where it’s perfectly fine to submit a two-page resume, too.
+Yet, it’s not a hard and fast rule; there are times when it’s perfectly fine to submit a two-page resume, too.

 Some people state that a one-page resume is a better choice because it is compact, while others assume that a two-page resume provides you with more space to fill in the important information for a recruiter.